Maxway CRT: Improving the Robustness of the Model-X Inference: Simulation studies

-In Configuration (I), we model $X\mid Z$ as a gaussian linear model with variance $\sigma^2$, then implement linear lasso tuned by cross-validation on the unlabeled data to estimate its conditional mean, and use the sample variance of its residual evaluated on the labeled testing data to estimate $\sigma^2$.
+In Configuration (SS.I), we model $X\mid Z$ as a gaussian linear model with variance $\sigma^2$, then implement linear lasso tuned by cross-validation on the unlabeled data to estimate its conditional mean and use the sample variance of its residual evaluated on the labeled testing data to estimate $\sigma^2$.
 This could ensure the resampled $\x\supm$ to have nearly the same scale as the observed $\x$ and thus the randomization test robust to the estimation error in $\sigma^2$.
-In all approaches, we use linear lasso to estimate $Y\mid Z$ and construct both the d$_0$ and d$_{\mathrm{I}}$ statistics; see Maxway Example \ref{example:1}.
-We also follow Maxway example \ref{example:1} to specify $g(Z)$ and fit a linear model for $X-\EEhat{X\mid Z}$ against $g(Z)$, to adjust the conditional distribution of $X$.
-For (II), we adopt the same setup as in (I) with all the linear model replaced with logistic model.
-In Configuration (III), we use RF to learn the non-linear $Y\mid Z$ and measure the non-linear dependence of $Y$ on $X$, as introduced in Maxway example \ref{example:2}.
-Also, we fit RF to learn $X\mid Z$ and adopt Maxway Example \ref{example:2} to adjust it against $g(Z)$.
+In all approaches, we use the linear lasso to estimate $Y\mid Z$ and construct both the d$_0$ and d$_{\mathrm{I}}$ statistics; see Implementation example \ref{example:1}.
+We also follow Implementation example \ref{example:1} to specify $g(Z)$ and fit a linear model for $X-\EEhat{X\mid Z}$ against $g(Z)$, to adjust the conditional distribution of $X$.
+For (SS.II), we adopt the same setup as in (SS.I) with all the linear models replaced with the logistic model.
+In Configuration (SS.III), we use RF to learn the non-linear $Y\mid Z$ and measure the non-linear dependence of $Y$ on $X$, as introduced in Implementation example \ref{example:2}.
+Also, we fit RF to learn $X\mid Z$ and adopt Implementation example \ref{example:2} to adjust it against $g(Z)$.
 For all configurations, we set the reduced dimensionality $k=\lceil 2\log p\rceil$ and the nominal level as $0.05$.